MHaringa/insurancerating/README.md

 [![Downloads](https://cranlogs.r-pkg.org/badges/insurancerating?color=blue)](https://cran.rstudio.com/package=insurancerating)
 <!-- badges: end -->

-The goal of insurancerating is to give analytic techniques that can be used in insurance rating.
+The goal of `insurancerating` is to give analytic techniques that can be used in insurance rating.
 It provides a data driven strategy for the construction of tariff classes in P\&C insurance.
 The goal is to bin the continuous factors such that categorical risk factors result which capture the effect of the covariate on the response in an accurate way, while being easy to use in a generalized linear model (GLM).

-It also adds functionality showing additional lines for the reference categories in the levels of the coefficients in the output of a generalized linear regression analysis.
-In addition it implements a procedure determining the level of a factor with the largest exposure, and thereafter changing the base level of the factor to this level.
+`insurancerating` also provides recipes on how to easily perform univariate analyses on an insurance portfolio.
+In addition it adds functionality to include reference categories in the levels of the coefficients in the output of a generalized linear regression analysis.

 ## Installation